Diabetes in Schools Website User Terms

 (a) you remain responsible for complying with all your legal obligations, including in relation to diabetes and the management of diabetes; and

-2.2 Diabetes Australia may update and change the materials available on the Website, including by removing materials, at any time in its discretion, and without notice to you
+2.2 Diabetes Australia may update and change the materials available on the Website, including by removing materials, at any time in its discretion, and without notice to you.

-3 Use of the website
+3 Use of the Website

 (a) you remain the owner of your content;

-(c) you must ensure that your content does not include anything that is illegal, offensive, obscene, defamatory, breaches the intellectual property, privacy or other rights of any other person, or otherwise breaches any acceptable use rules that we post on our website from time to time; and
+(c) you must ensure that your content does not include anything that is illegal, offensive, obscene, defamatory, breaches the intellectual property, privacy or other rights of any other person, or otherwise breaches any acceptable use rules that we post on our Website from time to time; and

 4 Our liability is limited

-4.1 To the extent permitted by law:
+4.1 To the maximum extent permitted by law:

 (a) neither Diabetes Australia nor any Third Party Service Provider makes any representations or warranties, either express or implied, as to the availability, merchantability, fitness for a particular purpose, or otherwise (including as to accuracy, authenticity, currency, availability, completeness or quality) with respect to: